nisicadmir/reactjs-nodejs-express-quickstart/README.md

 # ReactJS, NodeJS and Express quickstart

-This is a quickstart for ReactJS, NodeJS and Express using one node_modules file.
+This is a quickstart app for ReactJS, NodeJS and Express using one node_modules folder.
 After downloading, you are ready to start developing your web application.

  * IMPORTANT - This application does not include hot reloading.